Skip to main content

 Installation methods

-• For kubernetes we recommend using a dual-region Kubernetes setup with the Camunda Helm chart installed in two Kubernetes clusters.
+• For Kubernetes we recommend using a dual-region Kubernetes setup with the Camunda Helm chart installed in two Kubernetes clusters.

 Camunda Platform Configuration

-The overall Camunda platform is active-passive, although some key components are active-active.
+The overall Camunda platform is active-passive

 • Active-Passive Traffic Handling: One active and one passive region serve active user traffic.